cyschneck/Star-Chart-Spherical-Projection/README.md

 # Projected from North Pole (Southern Hemisphere)
 south_hemisphere_declination = tan(45° - (original_declination / 2))
 ```
-Where in the Northern Hemsiphere, projections are formed from the South Pole:
+Where in the Northern Hemisphere, projections are formed from the South Pole:
 ![morrisons_astrolabe](https://user-images.githubusercontent.com/22159116/202336728-dc290bfa-44f5-4947-9a08-93f70286436e.jpg)

 ## Add a New Star